HomeSpan/HomeSpan/docs/Reference.md

 * `void begin(Category catID, char *displayName, char *hostNameBase, char *modelName);`
   * Initializes HomeSpan
-  * **Must** be called at the beginning of each sketch before any other HomeSpan functions.
+  * **Must** be called at the beginning of each sketch before any other HomeSpan functions
-  * All arguments are **optional**.
+  * All arguments are **optional**
     * *catID* - the HAP Category HomeSpan broadcasts for pairing to HomeKit.
 Default is [Category::Lighting](Categories.md)
     * *displayName* - the MDNS display name broadcast by HomeSpan.
 Default is "HomeSpan Server"
     * *hostNameBase* - the full MDNS host name is broadcast by HomeSpan as *hostNameBase-DeviceID*.local, where DeviceID is a unique 6-byte code generated automatically by HomeSpan.
 Default is "HomeSpan"
-    * modelName - the HAP model name HomeSpan broadcasts for pairing to HomeKit.
+    * *modelName* - the HAP model name HomeSpan broadcasts for pairing to HomeKit.
 Default is "HomeSpan-ESP32"